WiscVPN will complete the transition from Cisco AnyConnect to Palo Alto GlobalProtect on August 15.

 Static IP WiscVPN (legacy) users: (static IP users have been receiving information via email)

-- The WiscVPN transition for static IP users to Palo Alto GlobalProtect scheduled for August 30 has been delayed.
+- The WiscVPN transition for static IP users to Palo Alto GlobalProtect is scheduled for August 15 between 5-6am.

-- Please continue to connect to WiscVPN Cisco AnyConnect with your static IP.
+- Please continue to connect to WiscVPN Cisco AnyConnect with your static IP until the transition occurs.

 - If you’re unsure if you have a static IP, you can check at WiscVPN Static IP Management.